GalSim-developers/GalSim/INSTALL.md

   too, then you can use the galsim.AstropyWCS class.

 * Optional dependency: Astropy Units package.
-This is now required for GalSim chromatic functionality, but can be omitted if you're not using this part of GalSim.
+This is now required for GalSim chromatic functionality, but can be omitted if you are not using this part of GalSim.

 * Optional dependency: Pandas.
 This has a very fast function for reading ASCII